 We are open 6 sessions per month: medical clinics: 1st and 3rd Saturday morning, 9 – noon and the 2nd and 4th Thursday evening 6 – 8 pm, counseling: 2nd and 4th Wednesday evening 5:30 – 8pm.

 BUT we can’t hope to offer this needed service without volunteers.
-We require that all volunteers by at least 19 years of age.
-If you are a medical volunteer, you have a current license or certification.
+We require that all volunteers be at least 19 years of age.
+If you are a medical volunteer, you must have a current license or certification.
+We do work with students but that is on a one to one basis.
+The Head Nurse makes that determination because of our limited space.

 (1) Federal Tort Claims Act (FTCA).
 FTCA Medical Malpractice program (Free Clinic FTCA Program) provides immunity for medical malpractice claims to those health care practitioners and now non medical volunteers (administrative staff, Board of Directors, volunteers in non-medical capacities) that provide medical or other services on a volunteer basis in or on behalf of a free clinic.
 The requirements inlcude that the practitioner or staff must be sponsored by an approved Free Clinic and deemed as a federal employee of the PHS.
 At FernCare, the only volunteers or staff we cover are those that agree to volunteer once a month for a year.
 If this is not possible, you are still covered by the Volunteer Protection Act and Michigan’s Good Samaritan Law.